oguzyegin/weightedMixsynApprox/README.md

 The script adds the supplied YALTA, sequential-convex-optimization, and TDS-CONTROL directories to the MATLAB path where needed.

 For the sequential convex method, make sure the YALMIP directory and an SDPT3 installation are available on the MATLAB path.
-For the TDS-CONTROL optimization, HANSO must also be available.
+For the TDS-CONTROL optimization, TDS-CONTROL and HANSO packages must also be available.

 ## Notes